 A return visa allows you to re-enter The Netherlands.
 You might need a return visa when you don't have a valid residence permit (yet).

 Imagine: you have applied for a residence permit or an extension of your residence permit, but your permit has not yet been issued.
 However, you have planned to go on a holiday to visit your family.
 If you leave now, how can you be sure that you can enter the country again?
-In certain cases a return visa (in Dutch: terugkeervisum) can help you out.
-Make sure you don't leave unprepared!
+In certain cases a return visa (in Dutch: terugkeervisum) can offer a solution.